Filling and Interlayer Superexchange Control Superconductivity in La$_3$Ni$_2$O$_7$: Introduction

-Various experiments have been done to control the T$_\text{c}$ of La$_3$Ni$_2$O$_7$.
-For bulk material of La$_3$Ni$_2$O$_7$ at HP, the strength of the imposed pressure and the rare-earth element substitution of La can obviously influence the T$_\text{c}$.
-The pressure-dependence of T$_\text{c}$ exhibits a right-triangle shaped curve~\cite{dan2024spin,li2024pressure}: With the enhancement of the pressure, the T$_\text{c}$ first abruptly enhances to its maximum near 18GPa, and then gradually decreases.
-Through partially substituting La by Sm~\cite{zhangjunjie_Sm,wangmeng_Sm} or Nd~\cite{wangmeng_Nd} in La$_3$Ni$_2$O$_7$, the T$_\text{c}$ can be enhanced to 96 K or 98 K. In the thin film of La$_3$Ni$_2$O$_7$ at AP, the strain and hole doping can obviously affect the T$_\text{c}$.
-Experiments for the La$_3$Ni$_2$O$_7$ thin film grown on various different substrates show that compressive strain enhances T$_\text{c}$, while tensile strain suppresses T$_\text{c}$~\cite{Harold_327film}.
-Recent experiments on the La$_3$Ni$_2$O$_7$ thin film shows that over-oxidization~\cite{chenzhuoyu_film60k,Yuyijun_hole} or alkaline earth element substitution~\cite{nieyuefeng_srdoping,Yuyijun_hole} will obviously suppress T$_\text{c}$, suggesting that hole doping suppresses the T$_\text{c}$.
-These experiments set constraint for theoretical models and provide insight for the establishment of relevant theories for the pairing mechanism of La$_3$Ni$_2$O$_7$.
+Various experiments have been performed to control T$_\text{c}$ in La$_3$Ni$_2$O$_7$.
+In pressurized bulk samples, both pressure and rare-earth substitution strongly affect SC.
+The pressure dependence of T$_\text{c}$ exhibits a right-triangle-like curve~\cite{dan2024spin,li2024pressure}: T$_\text{c}$ rises rapidly after the structural transition, reaches a maximum near 18 GPa, and then gradually decreases.
+Partial substitution of La by Sm~\cite{zhangjunjie_Sm,wangmeng_Sm} or Nd~\cite{wangmeng_Nd} can further enhance T$_\text{c}$ to about 96--98 K. In thin films at ambient pressure, strain and carrier doping provide additional control knobs.
+Compressive strain enhances T$_\text{c}$, whereas tensile strain suppresses it~\cite{Harold_327film}.
+Over-oxidization~\cite{chenzhuoyu_film60k,Yuyijun_hole} and alkaline-earth substitution~\cite{nieyuefeng_srdoping,Yuyijun_hole} suppress T$_\text{c}$, suggesting that hole doping is detrimental in the relevant regime.
+These observations impose strong constraints on any microscopic theory.